dfernandezramos/dfernandezramos.github.io/content/posts/async2.md

 In the previous post we compared `Task` and `Thread` while explaining how the `Threadpool` and the `TaskScheduler` relate to tasks.
 Today I would like to expand more on two concepts so many others may have started with: `async` and `await`.
 What are they meant for?
 Are we achieving what we really want to achieve with them?

+I usually see people thinking that awaiting a task leads to parallel processing.
+For me, that is one of the biggest misconceptions about asynchrony.

 ---
 #### What are `async/await` for?